|Home About Us Leadership Vestry|

 This is my fifth year serving on St. Davidís Vestry.
 I served a 2-year partial term in 2012-13 and was elected to a full 3-year term in 2014.
 I served two years as Senior Warden in 2013 and 2014, and am honored to serve as Jr. Warden in my last year on the Vestry in 2016.
 We have accomplished a great deal in particular over the last year working with Rev. Mary Kay on several very active initiatives including defining our parish direction, revising and communicating the vision, implementing periodic parish updates between the annual meetings, year-round stewardship, intentional messaging/marketing initiatives, staff re-alignment, updating the next three-year strategic plan and more.
 My volunteer and professional experiences, as well as my organizational and communications skills, have been a positive asset to the group.
 In this place where lives are transformed through Christ, I would like to continue to contribute to the Vestry leadership team of St. Davidís.

 My son attended St. Davidís Preschool for two years, and I volunteered as Co-President and then President of the Parents of Preschools (POPS - parent board) those two years.
 I also co-chaired the annual Preschool Auctions and chaired the communications committee for two years.
 The auction is the preschoolís largest fundraiser for scholarships and extra educational student activities, and we raised as much money with a picnic silent auction as we did with a formal dinner live/silent auction with less cost, time and logistics.
 Following my tenure on the POPS Board, I was honored to be asked to serve on the Preschool Board of Directors, of which I am now in my fourth year of service.

 My son is now 10 years old (and keeps me busy, amazed and grounded,) and Rich and I will celebrate our 19 year wedding anniversary in May 2016.

 This is a really exciting time at St. Davidís and I have been honored to serve on the Vestry as we move forward to support Godís work here through our ministries and Covenant Community.
-I look forward to the opportunity to serve another Vestry term to continue advancing our forward momentum and accomplish what God has called us here to do.
+I look forward to the potential opportunity to serve another Vestry term to continue advancing our forward momentum and accomplish what God has called us here to do.
 Thank you for your consideration.